 Jeff Bail is a Principal Software Engineer who joined the board to assist with technology.
 He went on the 2005 summer trip to Zambia.

 CWB-Z local board of directors in Zambia, are:

-Patrick Mvunga, Director; Electoral Commission of Zambia, Attorney-at-law, Mvunga Associates
+Patrick Mvunga, Honorary Position; Electoral Commission of Zambia, Attorney-at-law, Mvunga Associates